appbaseio/Docs/content/docs/reactivesearch/atlas-search/overview.md

 Start with deploying this project as a [Realm function](/docs/reactivesearch/atlas-search/deploy/) in your MongoDB environment.

-### Search Use Cases with examples
+### Test with Search UIs

-Run different search use-cases with the deployed Realm function's API over [here](/docs/reactivesearch/atlas-search/search-examples/).
+Test the deployed Realm function with a React UI over [here](/docs/reactivesearch/atlas-search/search-examples-with-react/) or with Vue UI over [here](/docs/reactivesearch/atlas-search/search-examples-with-vue/).

-### Test with UI
+### Search Use Cases with REST API examples

-Test the deployed Realm function with a React UI over [here](/docs/reactivesearch/atlas-search/test-with-ui/).
+Run different search use-cases with the deployed Realm function's REST API directly over [here](/docs/reactivesearch/atlas-search/search-examples/).